qin-guan/study-harder/docs/np/ict/matt/practical-test-revision.md

 ##### 9. Check the rest of with the rest of the tools - ApateDNS, the two cmds <sub><sup>(for garbage text-> usually encrypted)</sub></sup> , which provide **Network-Based Indicators**, which are indicators of compromise.
 ##### 10. Check on Process Explorer
-There are 3 things you can do in process explorer that can make huge differences to your final inference of the malware's functionality.
+There are 3 things you can do in process explorer that can make huge differences to your final inference of the malware's functionality.<br>
    1. See `.dlls` functionality <sub><sup>(a huge cheat for those unsure of .dlls functionalities 🤩)</sub><sup>
    ![Finding out .dll's functionality](https://user-images.githubusercontent.com/103948042/200862646-b48de322-a0f0-4299-baa6-38b760a12073.gif)